 A list of famous African people who made a significant contribution to the world.

 Nelson Mandela (1918 – 2013) Nelson Mandela was an active member of the fight against apartheid in South Africa.
-His was imprisoned for over 27 years for trying to overthrow the apartheid regime.
+Mandela was imprisoned for over 27 years for trying to overthrow the apartheid regime.
 He was released in 1990 and became the first democratically elected President of South Africa in 1994.
 His magnanimous personality helped to heal the rift between the white and black populations.
-Awarded the Nobel Prize in 1993.
+Awarded the Nobel Peace Prize in 1993.

 Haile Selassie (1892 – 1975) Emperor of Ethiopia from 1930.
 Selassie became an inspirational figure in the movement for African independence for the way he resisted the Italian invasion of Ethiopia during the 1930s.